 As the roots of ground cover plants work their way deeper into the soil, they help prevent erosion and the loss of nutrient rich topsoil and water.
 The leaves and stems shade the ground, stabilizing temperatures.
 Ground cover plants also reduce the chance that weeds will grow.
-In fact, ground cover plants are used to replace weeds.

 Ground cover plant selection

 Ground covers are traditionally shorter plants, but they come in a variety of heights, colors, and textures.
 There are five basic types of ground cover: